 A loaded barbell isn’t the only way to add challenge to the squat.
 Adding some instability underfoot in the form of a Bosu, dome-side-down, forces way more muscles to engage.
 By loading it with heavy soft medicine balls (one, held in a bear hug, or two, one on each shoulder), you’ll up the ante—and can also safely bail out by dropping the balls.

 Jones says: “This move provides a mixture of quads, hamstrings, and glutes will create toned legs quickly.
-Add some weight and you will be sweating bullets and shaking like a leaf.”
+Add some weight and you'll be sweating bullets and shaking like a leaf.”

 Jones says: “It’s a fast quad burn you can do while chatting on the phone!
 If you think you’re tough, try resting your feet on a Bosu, dome-side down.”